District of Columbia UnitedHealthcare Dual Choice Special Needs Plans

-UnitedHealthcare Community Plan of District of Columbia offers its Dual Special Needs Plans (DSNP) – UnitedHealthcare Dual Choice – within the federal district.
-Plan names include:
+UnitedHealthcare Community Plan of District of Columbia offers its Dual Special Needs Plans (DSNP) – UHC Dual Choice – within the federal district.

 Health Maintenance Organization (HMO) plans use a network of contracted local physicians and hospitals to provide member care.
 Generally, members must use these care providers to receive benefits for covered services, except in emergencies.
 Some HMO plans do not require referrals for specialty care.

 Preferred Provider Organization (PPO) plans work with a network of contracted local physicians and hospitals, but also allows members the flexibility to seek covered services from outside of the contracted network, usually at a higher cost.
 Members do not need a referral for specialty care.